Contact Overland Solutions for all your custom modifications and setup for overland travel.

 …and shooting the shit with other riders at rural gas stations.
 When there’s only one spot to fill up for many miles gas stations become common watering holes for people passing.

 We made it into Anchorage around 11pm and had made plans to meet up with one of Kosh’s friends from undergrad, Ali, who’s family lives in Anchorage.
-We pulled the bikes in through the back gate and parked them for the night.
+We pulled the bikes in through the back gate to park them for the night.
 We scoped out her little brother’s sweet backyard play-land complete with giant trampoline, enclosed fort with climbing holds surrounding it, and a sand pit.
 He was rocking quite the set-up.
 We stayed up for a couple hours talking and catching up before sleep beckoned and we passed out.

 Growing up on an island in the Pacific Northwest I am quite fond of the coast and couldn’t pass up the chance to ride my bike down the beach for a bit.
-Sounds weird but I had been wanting to do this for quite some time and was stoked to finally be presented with the opportunity to.

-We jumped back on the road and headed further down the coast towards Homer, which sits out on the very tip of the Kenai Peninsula.
-We heard that if we made it down there that we had to grab a drink at The Salty Dog Saloon so that was our destination.
+We eventually made it to Homer which sits out on the very tip of the Kenai Peninsula.
+Jacobs dad said we had to grab a drink at The Salty Dog Saloon so that was our destination.
 As always we snapped a few opportunistic photos along the way.

 As the peninsula thinned and we headed further and further out into the water we knew we were getting close.